aspnet/Blazor.Docs/index.md

         <section>
           <h2>.NET Standard, Works in all browsers</h2>
           <p class="lead">Blazor runs in all browsers, on the real .NET runtime with full support for .NET Standard (i) [info bubble that explains what .NET Standard is].
 Blazor requires no plugins and no code transpilation, only open web standards. </p>
-          <a href="http://blog.stevensanderson.com/2018/02/06/blazor-intro/" class="btn btn-default">How Blazor works</a>
+          <a href="http://blog.stevensanderson.com/2018/02/06/blazor-intro/" class="btn btn-primary">How Blazor works</a>
         </section>
       </div>
     </div>